bhopals/english-vocabs/english-conversations.md

     - Examples
       - We were in town, so we decided to drop in to see you.
       - Please drop by for a while.
 I miss seeing you.

+### Chapter 02 - Expressing Opinions, likes, and dislikes

+- `Like`

+  - Do you `like` a ice cream?
+  - What do you `like` to do?
+  - What would you `like` for yout birthday?
+(A way of asking what someone wants)
+  - What would you `like` to do today?

+- `Love`

+  - I `love` ice cream.
+  - I `love` it.

+- `What do you think of` ... ?

+  - `What do you think of` the new teacher?
+She is strict, but I think she is great.
+I like her

+- `Are you kidding me`?

+  - It is an expression that indicates that something is so true - or untrue - that it does not need to be said.
+  - Examples
+    - Do you like to dance? `Are you kidding me`?
+I'd rather dance than eat!

+- `Up for`

+  - To be up for something means to want to do it.
+  - Examples
+    - Are you `up for` going to the movies with us? - Yes I would love to go
+    - I am not really `up for` doing anything tonight.
+I am too tired.
+  - Alternative expressions are to `feel like doing something` OR `to be in the mood for doing something`
+    - Examples
+      - Do you `feel like going` to a movie?
+      - No I `am not in the mood for` (going to) a museum today.

+- `Stand`

+  - To stand means to tolerate / to accept
+  - Examples
+    - It is pretty hot today, but I can `stand` it.
+    - He went to home because he couldn't `stand` the hot sun.
+  - `Can't stand` often means to no like
+    - Examples
+      - He say he `cannot stand` his littler sister, but we know it is not true.

+- Big fan

+  - To (not) be a (big) fan indicates that someone does or does not like something.
+    - I like movies, but I am not a big fan of science fiction.
+    - Other ways of indicating something one likes include `AWESOME / COOL / FANTASTIC / GREAT / AMAZING`
+      - Examples
+        - College is AWESOME / COOL / FANTASTIC / GREAT / AMAZING
+        - My professors are AWESOME / COOL / FANTASTIC / GREAT / AMAZING
+        - My friends are AWESOME / COOL / FANTASTIC / GREAT / AMAZING
+      - Other ways of indicating dislike include `HORRIBLE / TERRIBLE / DEPRESSING / GROSS / DISGUISTING`
+      - Examples
+        - I did not like the show; I thought it was horrible.
+The plot was depressing, and the dance was gross.

+- `Going-away Present`

+  - A `going-away present` is a gift customarily given to someone who is leaving for an extended period, perhaps to go to college, to move to another area, or to work in another place.
+  - Examples
+    - They gave me a picture of everyone in the office as a `going-away present` when I left for my new job.

+- `Even if`

+  - `Even if` can introduce a fact that seems a little hard to believe
+  - Examples
+    - I am going to finish this paper `even if` I have to work on it all night.

+- Plus

+  - Plus adds additional information that reinforce an opinion or argument.
+  - Examples
+    - I like him.
+He is really nice.
+Plus, he is good-looking.

+- To be honest with you

+  - The phrase `to be honest with you` introduces a statement that you think a person might not want to hear.
+  - Examples

+    - Thank you for inviting me to the movies, but `to be honest with you`, I am not really a big fan of horror movies.
+    - To be honest with you, I can't stand that dark color on the walls.
+It is like really depressing.
+      I prefer light color.
+Plus, I would like to change the rug and bedspreads.
+      With a couple of coats of paint, and few small changes.

+    - Bedspreads - A bedspread is a lightweight, quilted cover used as a decorative element on your bed.
+      They are usually the full size of the bed, able to cover everything including pillows and have enough room to drape over the edges

+- Get along
+- Hang out
+- Grab a bite
+- Little League